ctfpilot/page-schema/README.md

   - Description: Web route for navigation.
 Example: `/example-page`.

 - `content` (string)
   - Description: Path to the content file relative to the page directory.
-Must end with `.md`, `.html`, or `.txt`.
+Must end with `.md` or `.html`.
   - Default: `page.md`.

 - `auth` (boolean)